rafapb/nd00333_AZMLND_Capstone/README.md

 ![RunDetailsAutoML](/img/1-RunDetails.png)

-The following image shows a screenshot of the details of the best model:
+The following image shows a screenshot of the details of the best model, including the model's hyperparameters:

 ![BestModelAutoML](/img/1-FitModel.png)